Jimmy Thomson (golfer)

-James Wilfred Stevenson Thomson (29 October 1908 – 28 June 1985) was a Scottish-American professional golfer, who is notable for losing the 1936 PGA Championship to Denny Shute, 3&2.
+James Wilfred Stevenson Thomson (29 October 1908 – 28 June 1985) was a Scottish-born professional golfer who played exclusively in the United States.

+Early life

 Thomson was born in North Berwick, the son of pro golfer Wilfred Thomson.
 His cousin Jack White won the 1904 Open Championship.
 In 1921 his father Wilfred was appointed pro at The Country Club of Virginia.
 The following year, Jimmy sailed to the U.S. with his mother and sister Emily.

+Professional career

+Thomson is notable for losing the 1936 PGA Championship to Denny Shute, 3&2.
+In addition, he won the Richmond Open that year.
+He also won the Los Angeles Open two years later.
+Both were retroactively labeled PGA Tour events.

-Thomson appeared in the movie The Caddy with Jerry Lewis and Dean Martin.
+He appeared in the movie The Caddy with Jerry Lewis and Dean Martin.
 He also featured in Shoot Yourself Some Golf with Ronald Reagan and Jane Wyman.
 He was married to silent film star Viola Dana from 1930 to 1945.